 All of this will be magnified on winter weekends, so my strong advice is — if you can — go during the week.

 I drove to the Operations Center and parked there, but you can also use Mount Hood Express to get to Mount Hood without a car.
 It’s a bit of a haul, but it goes like this:

-- Take TriMet to the Gresham Transit Center, last stop on the Max Blue Line.
+- Take TriMet to the Gresham Transit Center.

 - Take SAM (Sandy Area Metro) from there to Sandy Transit Center, which is about 20 minutes.

 - Take the Mount Hood Express from there.